sanoojes/project-docs/docs/spicetify/index.md

 ---
 title: Spicetify
-titleTemplate: All of my Spicetify Projects
+titleTemplate: A list of Spicetify Projects made by Sanooj
 projectType: spicetify
 layout: home